-The American mink, and its recently extinct cousin the sea mink (Neovison macrodon), have been considered the only “true” species of mink.
+The American mink is native to the forested areas near rivers, streams, lakes, ponds and marshes in North America.
+The American mink and its recently extinct cousin the sea mink († Neovison macrodon), have been considered the only “true” species of mink.
 The supposed European mink is actually a semi-aquatic polecat, being much closer related to the European polecat and Siberian weasel.(1)(2) The American mink was once considered a weasel of the genus Mustela, but in 1999 its Latin name was changed to Neovison.(3)

 Introduced range and fur farming